 The facilitator portion of UNIV 1784 is a critical way in which incoming Honors students are supported once they arrive on campus.
 Expect an introduction to academic and social resources around campus, cultivation of your relationships with other Honors students, advice on succeeding at UConn and in Honors, and a focus on “staying whelmed” and healthy as you do so.

-UConn Storrs: Becoming an Honors Student Facilitator
+Becoming an Honors Student Facilitator

 Student facilitators for UNIV 1784 prepare for their roles by enrolling in a course on college student development, gifted student development, leadership, and class management (EGEN 3200) during the spring of their first year.
 They are then supported during their facilitation experience through a practicum course (EGEN 3092).
 Successfully serving as a UNIV 1784 facilitator can earn 6 Honors credits in total while providing valuable leadership, mentoring, and presentation experience.

-Information sessions about becoming a facilitator are held each fall.
+Recruitment for future facilitators occurs in late fall.
 Talk to your UNIV 1784 facilitators for more information!